equine assisted learning (eal)

 Horses are sensitive, herd animals with their own social rules and group dynamics.
 Through learning the language of, and establishing bonds with horses, participants are able to gain insight about themselves and how they relate to the world around them.

-Misty Meadows provides EAL sessions to local and off-island groups as well as embeds them in our weekly recreational programming.
+Misty Meadows provides EAL sessions to local and off-island groups as well as embedding them in our weekly recreational programming.
 Sessions can be targeted to address specific skill building such as peer or team relations, group communication and cohesion, boundaries and confidence as well as leadership and cooperation.

 For more information, or to inquire about an EAL session for a group you know, please email Rebecca at firstname.lastname@example.org